-Grace provides regulatory and litigation guidance to the firm’s Environment & Safety clients.
+Grace provides regulatory and litigation guidance to the firm’s Environment & Product Regulation clients.
 From a regulatory standpoint, she counsels clients on consumer and commercial products, and industrial health and safety issues.
 As a litigator, Grace handles matters including large-scale agency actions.

 - Researched and wrote memoranda on issues including mineral rights on public lands, the Freedom of Information Act (FOIA), and the Administrative Procedure Act.